Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

        Eigen::MatrixXd cosineCoefficients =  // NOTE: entry (i,j) denotes coefficient at degree i and order j Eigen::MatrixXd sineCoefficients =  // NOTE: entry (i,j) denotes coefficient at degree i and order j std::string associatedReferenceFrame = ...
-       bodySettings[ "Earth" ]->gravityFieldSettings = boost::make_shared< SphericalHarmonicsGravityFieldSettings >( gravitationalParameter, referenceRadius, cosineCoefficients, sineCoefficients, associatedReferenceFrame );
+       bodySettings[ "Earth" ]->gravityFieldSettings = std::make_shared< SphericalHarmonicsGravityFieldSettings >( gravitationalParameter, referenceRadius, cosineCoefficients, sineCoefficients, associatedReferenceFrame );

    The :literal:`associatedReferenceFrame` reference frame must presently be the same frame as the target frame of the body's rotation model (see below).
 It represents the frame to which the spherical harmonic field is fixed.

 Rotational model
 ****************